odoo/owl/doc/store.md

 tick, so only one event will be triggered for any number of state changes in a call stack.

-Also, it is important to mention that the state is observed (with a `owl.Observer`), which is the reason why it is able to know if it was changed.
+Also, it is important to mention that the state is observed (with an `owl.Observer`), which is the reason why it is able to know if it was changed.
 This implies that state changes need to be done carefully in some cases (adding a new key to an object, or modifying an array with the `arr[i] = newValue` syntax).
 See the